enkidevs/curriculum/lua/roblox-studio/beginner-scripting-on-studio/functions-and-methods.md

 ---

 ## Content
 Functions are an essential part of coding, and remains true for Roblox Studio.
-In studio, functions can be used to run code in a specific manner and is accessible to numerous uses with different parameters.
+In studio, functions can be used to run code in a specific manner and is **accessible to numerous uses with different parameters**.

 For instance, a developer could create a function that adds tax to every purchase in an in-game store: